Perfectly Pickled Onions are tart, tangy, sweet, and savory. These use honey instead of refined sugar and take only minutes to make!

 Get ready for your new favorite condiment!
 But first, let’s get something straight, this is not just a condiment, this here is a game changer!
 Perfectly Pickled Onions are transformational!
 They go on just about any savory food and are so unbelievably delicious, they can make a shoe taste good!

 Tart, tangy, sweet, and savory…they are everything.
+They especially taste great with smokey and savory beef or pork, like my Pulled Brisket Sandwiches.
 This Pickled Onions recipe uses Honey as a natural sweetener, so no refined sugar here.
 Only minutes to pull together and then after a few hours soaking, you get magic!
 Best part, you can make a ton of them ahead!

 Check Out How Easy These Are to Make!